Dechode/TODO-App/README.md

 ## Dependancies
+First install python and add it to PATH.

-Make sure you have installed jsonpickle
+Then make sure you have installed jsonpickle

 ```bash
   pip install jsonpickle